aodhanlutetiae/dj/excel.md

 # WALKTHROUGH: Get a CSV file into a spreadsheet

 <br />
 > Background.
-Since 2015, shoppers in England have had to pay a 5p levy for single-use plastic bags.
-This was increased to 10p in May 2021.
+Since 2015, shoppers in England have had to pay a 5p levy for single-use plastic bags (except for smaller shops).
+This was increased to 10p in May 2021 and extended to all shops.
 Larger retailers not only have to charge customers but must also collect data on the numbers of bags given to customers, the money collected and what they did with the money.
 The steps below walk through how to get some of this data into a spreadsheet and start to analyse it.

 - [Higher plastic bag charge comes into force in England (BBC)](https://www.bbc.co.uk/news/business-57193108)
 - [Government guidance to retailers on carrier bag charges](https://www.gov.uk/guidance/carrier-bag-charges-retailers-responsibilities)